This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Peel the carrots and use a grater or food processor to shred into small pieces.
 Set aside.

 - Beat the eggs until light and fluffy.
 Add the sugar and beat on low speed until smooth.
-Next add the oil and continue beating on low speed until well mixed.
+Next add the oil and continue beating at low speed until well mixed.

 - In a medium bowl, combine the remaining dry ingredients.
 Slowly add the dry ingredients to wet ingredients and beat until incorporated.
 Fold in walnuts and carrots.

 - Pour the batter into the prepared pans, dividing evenly.
 Bake for approximately 28-35 minutes or until a toothpick or knife inserted into the center of the cake comes out clean.
 Allow the cake to cool completely.

 For the frosting:

 - Cut the butter into pieces, about 1 tablespoon size.
 Using the paddle attachment, whip butter for 3-5 minutes, scraping down the bowl occasionally until the butter is light and fluffy.